prichterich/GPS-Speedreader/README.md

 ## Downloads

-The links below are ZIP files that contain the applications for MacOS and Windows, and an executable jar file for Linux. _Downloads will be converted to Github in the near future_.
+The links below are ZIP files that contain the applications for MacOS and Windows, and an executable jar file for Linux.

-To run GPS
-Speedreader, Java must be installed on your computer (version 8 or newer).
+To run GPSSpeedreader, Java must be installed on your computer (version 8 or newer).
 If Java is not installed on your computer, you can download it for free from <https://www.java.com/en/download/> or
 <https://adoptium.net/temurin/releases/>.